 These are the maps I tracked when I did the walks along the Dart Valley Trail:

-Read the full guide for the Totnes to Dittisham walk
+Read the full guide for the Totnes to Dittisham walk here

-Is the walk easy to follow?
+Is the Dart Valley Trail easy to follow?

 Most of the route is pretty well signposted.
 The exception is the section along the south side of the river between Dittisham and Dartmouth.
 I found this bit harder to navigate.
 Actually, the first time I tried it, I got lost.
-But never you worry, I have described the route step by step on that guide.
+But never you worry, I have described the route step by step on that guide here.